 My grandmother has also bothered our neighbors about things, got into an argument with my neighbor’s mother, and if she doesn’t get what she wants, she will lay on the couch near the front door and scream.

 This wasn’t the first time my grandmother pulled a stunt like this, crying and screaming and pretending to die on the couch.
-She had done this before, I can’t remember what for, […]
+She had done this before, I can’t remember for what reason, but I remember […]

 A young child is born.
 Nature has seen fit to equip this child with an incredibly adaptive & effective system for recalling every experience they have ever had, summarizing all of this information, and delivering it to their consciousness in microseconds: this system is called emotion.
 However, like every system in the human body, it is prone to dysfunction & failure when subjected to more negative input than it can withstand.